mmistakes/made-mistakes-jekyll/_posts/articles/2011-05-08-urban-outfitters-typography-goof.md

 <figure>
 	<img src="{{ site.url }}/images/UO-MAY11-serifs-italics.jpg" alt="Urban Outfitters May 2011 serifs and italics oh my" />
-	<figcaption>The serif typeface used here is quite beautiful &mdash; especially the ampersand glyph and italic set.</figcaption>
+	<figcaption>The serif typeface used here is quite beautiful &#8212; especially the ampersand glyph and italic set.</figcaption>
 </figure>

 ## How to Ruin Good Photography with Bad Typography